ropensci/roweb3/content/blog/2026-05-29-goodpractice/index.md

 The [goodpractice package](https://docs.ropensci.org/goodpractice) has been recommended by rOpenSci since it was first started just over 10 years ago by [Gábor Csárdi](https://gaborcsardi.org/).
 We used to ask our editors to manually run goodpractice on all packages submitted to software peer-review, and then to ask authors to fix any notable issues flagged by the package.
 It is now integrated within our own [pkgcheck system](https://docs.ropensci.org/pkgcheck), and used to automatically identify any goodpractice issues with all new submissions.
-The package changed maintainers [several times](/blog/2024/06/21/ropensci-news-june-2024/#ropensci-takes-over-maintenance-of-the-goodpractice-package) before Gábor gave the green light for us to take over maintenance of the package [two years ago (28th May 2024)](https://github.com/ropensci-review-tools/goodpractice/commit/c3f0b8e4c8e2cd7d88361bb670dd79284e6494d1).
+The package changed maintainers [several times](/blog/2024/06/21/ropensci-news-june-2024/#ropensci-takes-over-maintenance-of-the-goodpractice-package) before the previous maintainers gave the green light for us to take over maintenance of the package [two years ago (28th May 2024)](https://github.com/ropensci-review-tools/goodpractice/commit/c3f0b8e4c8e2cd7d88361bb670dd79284e6494d1).

 We're really pleased to share that we've recently rolled out a host of updates and extensions to the package.
 These make it both easier to use, and more powerful.
+This was a collaborative effort between new package author, Athanasia Mo Mowinckel, current maintainer, Mark Padgham, and the generative AI tool Claude.
+We describe the process at the end of this tech note.

 ## Easier control of checks